 If you don't have time to write notes within a few days, you can also send an email or make a quick phone call to let senders know their gift was received and that you'll have a note in the mail soon.
 They'll be happy to know it arrived in one piece, especially if it's a more expensive present.

 Can You Use the Wedding Gifts Before the Wedding?

 Technically, wedding gifts should not be used until after the wedding.
 If for any reason, the wedding is called off, gifts should be returned to the giver, and you can't really give back that KitchenAid you've used three times already, can you?
 And some brides even consider it bad luck, since the gift is being sent in celebration of an event that hasn't happened yet.

-But remember, this rule comes from a time when couples didn't usually live together before they were married, so there wasn't a home for the gifts to be used in.
-Nowadays it's much more common for a couple to have a home set up together already, so if you've registered for new plates because your old ones are chipped, or can't wait to step out of the shower and wrap yourself in those lush new towels, go for it!
+But remember, this wedding gift opening etiquette rule comes from a time when couples didn't usually live together before they were married, so there wasn't a home for the gifts to be used in.
+Nowadays, it's much more common for a couple to have a place together already, so if you've registered for new plates because your old ones are chipped, or you can't wait to step out of the shower and wrap yourself in those lush new towels, go for it.
 Your guests will be happy to know that your house is becoming more of a home thanks to their generosity.